SEC Complaints Overview

-If you lost money because of broker negligence or broker fraud, you need to take action to get the full and fair financial recovery that you deserve.
+If you are losing money because of broker negligence or broker fraud, you need to take action to get the full and fair financial recovery you deserve.
 Securities law violations can be reported to the Securities and Exchange Commission (SEC) for a comprehensive investigation.

 Though, filing an SEC complaint is just one aspect of the legal process.
 The SEC’s primary objective is to regulate markets.
 Individual investors who have sustained illegitimate losses should always be represented by their own securities arbitration attorney.

 How to File a Broker Complaint With the SEC

 The SEC allows all members of the public to file a broker complaint electronically.
 To do so, you will need to use the official Securities and Exchange Commission Investor Complaint Form.
 This form generally takes between 30 and 90 minutes to complete, and it asks for:

 - A description of the nature of the complaint; and

 - A brief accounting of any related legal action that you have already taken.

 If you have sustained major investment losses, and you are ready to file an SEC complaint, we highly recommend that you consult with an experienced investment fraud lawyer who can help you prepare your case.